arjunkunna/regent-fft/README.md

 Both `complex64` and `complex32` types are supported in GPU mode.
 CPU mode is only able to support `complex64`.
-It is possible to use `complex32` in CPU mode but it requires some additional setup - please submit an issue if that is of interest.
+It is possible to use `complex32` in CPU mode but it requires some additional setup - please submit an issue if it might be of interest.

 Batched transforms are also supported.